nasa-jpl/autoRIFT/README.md

 where "XXX" can be "wal" for the Wallis filter, "hps" for the trivial high-pass filter, "sob" for the Sobel filter, "lap" for the Laplacian filter, and also a logarithmic operator without filtering is adopted for occasions where low-frequency components (i.e. topography) are desired, i.e. "obj.preprocess_db()".

-* The "autorift" object has the following four outputs:
+* The "autoRIFT" object has the following four outputs:

        ------------------output------------------
        Dx:                  estimated displacement in x-direction